Histoires 〉〉 Livres 〉〉 The King's Will 〉〉 The Sacrifice - Livre 1 〉〉 Chapitre 〉〉 Prologue

 “We are here to see Meloa,” Raelynn told her.

-“Go upstairs,” she said before leaving.
+“Go upstairs,” she instructed before leaving.

-“Good day, we are here….”
+“Good day, we are here–”

-Caden eyed the table distrustfully uncertain if he wanted his daughter to lay on that.
-He stopped his wife when she moved to do so.
 “Wait,” he said.
-He took his cloak off, folding it and putting it on the table.
+He took his cloak off, folded it, and placed it first.
 He didn’t want his daughter’s covers to touch that table.
-One never knew what was on it before.
-And given that cleanliness was not apparently important for the people living in this house, he had to be careful.
+One never knew what had been on it before.
+Given that cleanliness didn’t seem to be a priority for the inhabitants of this house, he had to be careful.
 Raelynn slowly laid the baby on the table.

 “She is a daughter of the sun,” she remarked, smiling.